FusionAuth/fusionauth-quickstart-python-flask-web/README.md

 This will start a PostgreSQL database, and Elastic service, and the FusionAuth server.

-## Running the Example Apps
+## Running the Example App
-To run either application, first go into the project directory
+To run the application, first go into the project directory

 ```shell
 cd complete-application